ChrisThoung/fsic-archive/examples/gl2007/3_SIM.md

 # Chapter 3: The simplest model with government money

-Markdown file to demonstrate the FSIC model builder, using the example of Model SIM from:
+Markdown file to demonstrate how to use `fsic-build.py`, using the example of Model SIM from Godley and Lavoie (2007).

-> Godley, W., Lavoie, M. (2007), *Monetary economics: an integrated approach to
-> credit, money, income, production and wealth*, Palgrave Macmillan

 ## Instructions